Our mission is to meet the challenge of climate change and provide good stewardship of our natural resources

 Dairy farmers are environmental caretakers.
-They’re committed to managing land and water responsibly, reducing greenhouse gases and protecting Australia’s natural resources for future generations.
+They’re committed to managing land and water responsibly, reducing waste and greenhouse gases and protecting Australia’s natural resources for future generations.

-With climate change comes increasing heatwaves, storms and drought which will affect animal welfare and milk production, as well as limit pasture growth.
-On top of that, competition for natural resources is growing worldwide, while a drying climate is likely to place increasing pressure on already stressed water resources.
+With climate change comes increasing heatwaves, storms and drought which will affect our animals and milk production, as well as limit pasture growth and place increasing pressure on already stressed water resources.

-To ensure we tackle the challenges head on, we have identified four key goals to achieve by 2030:
+To ensure we tackle climate change head on and are part of the solution, we have identified four key goals for 2030:

 - Improve land management